PixConvert

 No. Both preserve exact pixel data without quality loss.
 PNG achieves this with lossless compression that reduces file size by 50–80%, while BMP stores raw uncompressed data.
 The visual quality is identical, but PNG files are much smaller.

 BMP was the native image format for Windows and remains supported by legacy applications.
-Some specialized software, embedded systems, and data processing pipelines still use BMP because it requires no decompression step, providing zero processing overhead.
+Some specialized software, embedded systems, and data processing pipelines still use BMP because it requires no decompression step.

 PNG files are typically 50–80% smaller than equivalent BMP files with no quality loss.
 For example, a 10 MB BMP screenshot might compress to 2–3 MB as PNG, while looking identical pixel-for-pixel.